bejjankisreekar/HeyCoach_leetcode_topic_wise/Topic_wise/Data_structures/Tree/heap/Readme.md

 # Heap in Data Structures
 - A heap is a specialized tree-based data structure that satisfies the heap property.
-There are two main types of heaps: Max Heap and Min Heap.
-The heap is used in various applications, including priority queues, graph algorithms, and memory management.
+- There are two main types of heaps: **Max Heap** and **Min Heap**.
+- The heap is used in various applications, including priority queues, graph algorithms, and memory management.

 ## 1. Heap Property
 - Max Heap: In a max heap, the value of each node is greater than or equal to the values of its children.
 The largest element is at the root of the tree.